counts the population, and the administration tried to add a question about citizenship to it

 In March 2018, the Trump-Pence administration said it would add the following question to the 2020 Census: "Is this person a citizen of the United States?"
 Experts worried that doing so would scare many immigrants from responding.

-In June 2019, the Supreme Court blocked the citizenship question from being added to the 2020 census — for now.
+The Supreme Court blocked the citizenship question from being added to the 2020 census for now.

 How We Got Here & Where We're Headed